-We are unable to perceive a flaw in this reasoning.
-The ministerial authority in the possession of those Catholic bishops of the date of the English Reformation, who did not secede from the then existing church, was just as good, just as valid, just as regularly descended, and just precisely as divine, as that which was upon the heads of the English reformers.
-Now is it not just as good an argument to urge in behalf of the Romish church, that she being in the possession of a true, valid, regularly transmitted, divine ministerial authority, is therefore a true and valid Christian church, as to urge for the very same reason that the Anglican church is a true and valid Christian church.
-We leave it to any fair minded man, in pursuit of truth, to say whether this does not dispense with the obligatory force of the Scriptures as a moral law?
-Certainly it cannot be denied, that if the Scriptures be indeed of obligatory force, as a moral law, then it follows that the true, valid, regularly transmitted, divine ministerial authority, in either one or the other of these two hostile and contrarient churches, could, by no possibility, have had any divine authority to organize a Christian church in opposition to the obligatory force of the Scriptures.
-We may now, therefore, recognize it as certainly and undeniably true, that one of these assumed true, valid, regularly transmitted, divine ministerial authorities had no authority, that could be regarded as divine, to organize an unscriptural church.
-It is not our province, or our wish, nor is it necessary to our argument, to undertake to determine which of the two of these contrarient, divine, transmitted ministerial authorities was in the wrong.
-It is sufficient for our purpose that it is plainly and undeniably true that one of these authorities, differing as they did, must be in the wrong.
-And why?
-Because it had in the organization of the Christian church departed from the Scriptures.
-That is all we ask in this argument.
-Grant us the fact that an assumed regularly transmitted ministerial authority does wrong when it organizes a church that is unscriptural, then we will show you that any kind of ministerial authority does right when it organizes the church Scripturally.
-Do you admit that the ministerial authority in the possession of the non-seceding bishops of the Catholic church, did a false thing, or a wrong thing, when they organized the Catholic church unscripturally, and when they taught unscriptural doctrines?
-If so, then what right have you to say that Mr. Wesley did a wrong thing because he did not have the same kind of ministerial authority that you acknowledge went wrong or did a wrong thing?
-Wh▼ not judge Mr. Wesley or the Methodist church, by the same standard by which you try the conduct of the officers of the Why not inquire whether the organic laws Catholic church? of the Methodist church and her pulpit teachings are wrong, by the same standard that in this other case you allow to be a standard of right and wrong?
+We are unable to perceive a flaw in this reasoning. ministerial authority in the possession of those Catholic bishops of the date of the English Reformation, who did not secede from the then existing church, was just as good, just as valid, just as regularly descended, and just precisely as divine, as that which was upon the heads of the English re-Now is it not just as good an argument to urge in behalf of the Romish church, that she being in the possession of a true, valid, regularly transmitted, divine ministerial authority, is therefore a true and valid Christian church, as to urge for the very same reason that the Anglican church is a true and valid Christian church.
+We leave it to any fair minded man, in pursuit of truth, to say whether this does not dispense with the obligatory force of the Scriptures as a moral Certainly it cannot be denied, that if the Scriptures be indeed of obligatory force, as a moral law, then it follows that the true, valid, regularly transmitted, divine ministerial authority, in either one or the other of these two hostile and contrarient churches, could, by no possibility, have had any divine authority to organize a Christian church in opposition to the obligatory force of the Scriptures.
+We may now, therefore, recognize it as certainly and undeniably true, that one of these assumed true, valid, regularly transmitted, divine ministerial authorities had no authority, that could be regarded as divine.

-Vol. vili.-25
+Vol. vIII. -25